NEWCASTLE United and Sunderland have a wait to decide which team, if any, will qualify for Europa League football come the end of the season.

 A more realistic aim would be to go for fourth – and the Champions League spot – and hope for the best, or take an outside chance from the Fair Play League possibles.

 Chelsea will have a big say in events.
-If they win the Champions League they’ll take the fourth qualifying berth but Newcastle must then overhaul Tottenham and Arsenal in order to do stand a chance there as well.
+If they win the Champions League they’ll take the fourth qualifying berth but Newcastle must then overhaul Tottenham and Arsenal in order to do stand a chance

 HOW WILL SUNDERLAND QUALIFY FOR EUROPE?